arthmoeros/qsdt-template-engine/README.md

 The atmpl format is Artifacter template syntax, for simplicity sake let's say we have a html file that we want prerendered with specific data, being part of a build-time file or a deliverable artifact, we should use this file as a basis for our template.
 This template, onwards the "atmpl" file, can have any text within it, the engine will only look for certain declarations and expressions to fill them with additional data in its processing, using a map provided to the processor.

 ##### Mapped Expression
-This expression defines how a value contained in a map under certain key will replace it content, a Mapped Expression is broken down as follows:
+This expression defines how a value contained in a map under certain key will replace its content, a Mapped Expression is broken down as follows:

 ![alt mapped-expression-syntax-img](https://raw.githubusercontent.com/arthmoeros/artifacter-ui/master/doc-img/mapped_expression_syntax.gif)